The illustrations below of the various ways the character for horse is used in Chinese give you an idea of how the Chinese script works.

 The character is used in horse-related compound words, such as:

-About 90% of Chinese characters contain a radical or bùshŏu, which gives you a clue to the meaning of a character, and a phonetic component, which hints at how to pronounce the character.
-The character for horse is used both as a phonetic compontent and as a radical.
+About 90% of Chinese characters contain a semantic component or radical (bùshǒu), which gives you a clue to the meaning of a character, and a phonetic component, which hints at how to pronounce the character.
+The character for horse is used both as a phonetic compontent and as a semantic component.

-The charcter for horse is used as a phonetic component in the following characters:
+The charcter for horse is used as a phonetic component in the following characters, some of which are only used in compound words, and some of which are rarely used:

-The charcter for horse is used as a radical in the following characters:
+The charcter for horse is used as a semantic component in the following characters:

 The character for horse is also used for its phonetic value alone when writing foreign loanwords or the names of foreign people or places.